younata/personal_knowledge/src/flying/electric_plane/battery_system.md

 There exists a working group to design aircraft chargers - they want to come up with a single charger standard.
 Last I checked, they don’t have anything public released.

 Instead, I’m thinking of either placing an onboard J1772 charger, or potentially even a tesla-compatible charger.
-While it would be awesome to have compatibility with the supercharger network, there are precisely 0 superchargers on airport ramps - making this useless to me (Am I going to land on a highway and then taxi to a supercharger?
-I’d be floored if there’s even 1 supercharger station where that could work).
+While it would be awesome to have compatibility with the supercharger network, there are precisely 0 superchargers on airport ramps - making this useless to me [^lol superchargers]

+[^lol superchargers]: Am I going to land on a highway and then taxi to a supercharger?
+I’d be floored if there’s even 1 supercharger station where that could work.